-During 2020, the Group received a credit note from DEPA S.A., amounting to $\[mathbb{e}\]$ 7,3 million, following a court decision on its action against Botas Petroleum Pipeline Corporation ("Botas") and subject to the condition that if the outcome of Botas appeal against the above decision is favourable for the counterparty the above amount will be recalled by DEPA S.A.
+During 2020, the Group received a credit note from DEPA S.A., amounting to $\[mathbb{e}\]$ 7,3 million, following a court decision on its action against Botas Petroleum Pipeline Corporation ("Botas") and subject to the condition that if the outcome of Botas appeal against the above decision is favorable for the counterparty the above amount will be recalled by DEPA S.A.
 Group believes that the likelihood of such an event is less than probable and therefore has not raised a respective provision.

-(ii) Guarantees
+(i) Guarantees

 The parent Company has provided guarantees in favour of banks as security for loans granted by them to subsidiaries and associates of the Group.
-The outstanding amount of these as at 30 June 2021 was the equivalent of $\[mathcape{e}\]$ 977 million (31 December 2020: $\[mathcape{e}\]$ 1,006 million).
-Out of these, $\[mathcape{e}\]$ 888 million (31 December 2020: $\[mathcape{e}\]$ 903 million) are included in consolidated borrowings of the Group and are presented as such in the consolidated financial statements.
+The outstanding amount of these as at 30 September 2021 was the equivalent of $\[mathcape{}\in\]$ million (31 December 2020: $\[mathcape{}\in\]$ 1,006 million).
+Out of these, $\[mathcape{}\in\]$ 876 million (31 December 2020: $\[mathcape{}\in\]$ 903 million) are included in consolidated borrowings of the Group and are presented as such in the interim condensed consolidated financial statements.

-(iii) International operations
+(ii) International operations

-The Group's international operations face a number of legal issues related mainly to changes in local permits and fines imposed by Independent Regulatory Agencies, however it is considered that they do not present any material impact on the consolidated financial statements.
+The Group's international operations face a number of legal issues related mainly to changes in local permits and fines imposed by Independent Regulatory Agencies, however it is considered that they do not present any material impact on the interim condensed consolidated financial statements.
 Such cases include a dispute in connection with the local tank depots of Jugopetrol AD in Montenegro.
 The likelihood for an outflow of resources as a result of this case is assessed as remote.
-Management believes that no additional material liabilities will arise as a result of the above case over and above those recognised in the consolidated financial statements.
-On the re-opening of the Commission for the Protection of Competition in Cyprus' investigation against the Petroleum companies operating there (wholesale), for the period from 1 October 2004 to 22 December 2006, on 15 November 2017 the Commission for the Protection of Competition in Cyprus imposed a fine amounting to €5 million against Hellenic Petroleum Cyprus Ltd. (HPC).
+Management believes that no additional material liabilities will arise as a result of the above case over and above those recognized in the interim condensed consolidated financial statements.
+On the reopening of the Commission for the Protection of Competition in Cyprus' investigation against the Petroleum companies operating there (wholesale), for the period from 1 October 2004 to 22 December 2006, on 15 November 2017 the Commission for the Protection of Competition in Cyprus imposed a fine amounting to €5 million against Hellenic Petroleum Cyprus Ltd. (HPC).
 On 29 April 2021 the competent Court has sustained the appeal of HPC and has annulled the fine.
 The Commission for the Protection of Competition has appealed the decision, yet the legal advisors of HPC view is that such appeal will be rejected by the competent Court.

-INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2021
+INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE NINE MONTH PERIOD ENDED 30 SEPTEMBER 2021